yuriqpaiva/feedget/README.md

 ## 💡 Introduction

-Monorepo of Full-stack application Feedback Widget
+Monorepo of Full-stack application Feedback Widget assistant.
+This project aim to help developers or application's maintainers to get feedback from their users by:

-1. Allows users to leave feedback about Problems, Ideas and Others
+1. Allowing users to leave feedback about Problems, Ideas and Others
-2. Send a comment
+2. Sending a user comment
-3. Send a screenshot of application's screen if necessary
+3. Sending a screenshot of application's screen if necessary
-4. Feedback submission goes to application's support via email
+4. Submitting user's feedback to application's support via email

 <br>